-IS 240 Microcomputer Operating Systems I (Spring)
+IS 240 Microcomputer Operating Systems I with Lab (Spring) 4 hrs.

 This course examines microcomputer operating systems, utilities, control languages/commands, and differences between single and multiuser systems.
 Advanced application of DOS commands are introduced which include pipes, redirection, file management, and batch files.
 Other topics include Windows XP/NT system architecture, and the system registry.
+This course also introduces microcomputer hardware design.
+Upon course completion, students should be able to install, configure, and troubleshoot microcomputer hardware and software.
+Other topics include the basics of peripherals and software drivers.
+Lecture 3 hours/Lab 1 hour weekly.
+Students who register for IS 240 must also register for a weekly lab.